p2eengineering/kalp-studio-documentation/docs/Getting-started/API-Gateway/How-to-Navigate-to-the-List-of-Smart-Contract.md

 If you have numerous smart contracts, use the pagination controls at the bottom to navigate through the pages.

 By following these steps, you can efficiently navigate to the smart contract list within Kalp Studio, manage your smart contracts, and utilize the platform's full potential.

+!!!
+Warning
+    If you encounter any issues related to Kalp Studio, please raise a support ticket at [care.kalp.studio](mailto:care.kalp.studio).
+Our dedicated development team will assist you in finding the best possible solution.